w3f/polkadot-wiki/docs/learn/learn-parachains.md

   :::

-The Runtime and Node-side behavior are dependent from each other.
+The Runtime and Node-side behavior are dependent on each other.
 The Runtime depends on Node-side behavior to author blocks, and to include [extrinsics](./learn-extrinsics.md) which trigger the correct entry points.
 The Node-side behavior relies on the Runtime APIs to extract information necessary to determine which action to take.